-Inflationary conditions worsened somewhat in 2020 after relative stability in 2019.
+Inflationary conditions worsened somewhat in the year 2020 and in the course of 2021, after relative stability in 2019.
 The significant depreciation of the Rial, the lack of foreign reserve buffers at the CBY, growing uncertainty, and increased dollarization contributed to inflationary pressures.
 Market surveys indicate that average food-price inflation exceeded 30 percent in 2020.
 The annual inflation rate was estimated at around 25 percent, up from an estimated average rate of 10 percent in 2019.
-Inflation is projected to remain at nearly 30 percent in 2021.
+Inflation is projected to reach 30 percent in 2021 in light of oil and food prices spike in international markets.